codewithashurai/sqlserver2posresql-data-reconciliator/README.md

 ## License

-© 2025 RCPA Team.
+© 2025 FullStackBuddy.
 All rights reserved.

 ---

-## Acknowledgments

-- Inspired by RCWSchemaValidationTools and the broader RCPA data engineering community.
-- Special thanks to all contributors and testers.